IshanArdithya/TheOuterClove/README.md

 ## Getting Started

-Follow these instructions to get a copy of the project up and running on your local machine.
+Follow these instructions to clone the project and running on your local machine.

 ### Prerequisites
 - **Web Server**